-By this point in the record expectations are high, and “Keep On Doin’,” a song about being yourself no matter what that instructs you to “color yourself in this black and white world,” keeps the bar set high.
+By this point in the record expectations are high, and “Keep On Doin’” – a song about being yourself and instructing you to “color yourself in this black and white world” – keeps the bar set high.
 From its garbled electronic opening, “Keep on Doin’” flourishes, propelled by Luna’s strong-as-ever vocals and it’s catchy chorus.
 Even just now, it seems that every song on this album was meticulously constructed, and it’s paid off for the listener.

-Perhaps there are too little words to describe “I Wish,” and all its dreamy synth-iness.
+Perhaps there are too little words to describe “I Wish,” and all its dreamy synth glory.
 It, like the other tracks before it, does not adhere to modern pop’s guidelines.
 At first listen it may seem sweet, almost bubblegum; but upon further listening, a subtle trap beat is discovered under the beautifully stuttering chorus.
-Of course, the vocality is stellar, and it was unexpected to hear such light lilts after all of Luna’s powerhouse belting.
+Of course, the vocals are stellar, and it was unexpected to hear such light lilts after all of Luna’s powerhouse belting.
 “I Wish,” is a glittering percussive treat for the mind.